-Discover the Paradise Pool in Linden (Blue Mountains)
+Paradise Pool in Linden (Waterfall and Swimming Hole)

-A small but pretty waterfall drops into this pool, which has experienced a strong increase in popularity as a swimming hole in recent years.
+A small yet picturesque waterfall cascades into the pool, which has become an increasingly popular swimming spot in recent years.

 Paradise Pool Walking Track